What is a good product page?

 - Etc…

-Are these products that involve a considered, impulsive or recurring purchase?
+Are these products that involve a considered, impulse or recurring purchase?

-- Recurring purchases are often a daily necessity, but sometimes they are simply a matter of consumption habits.
-In both cases, it can make sense to offer a subscription-based solution: the customer automatically receives their products at a defined frequency.
-The challenge is therefore to create a simple, fluid purchasing journey and to convince the visitor to opt for this solution.
+- Recurring purchases are often a daily necessity, but sometimes they're simply a matter of consumer habits.
+In both cases, it can make sense to offer a subscription-based service: the customer automatically receives their products at a set frequency.
+The challenge, therefore, is to create a simple, seamless purchasing experience and convince the visitor to opt for this solution.

-- In the context of an impulse purchase, it will probably be necessary to play on psychological factors (e.g. urgency or rarity), on emotions, on promotions, on personalization to meet everyone's desires, on the possibility of returning the product easily and obtaining an exchange or a refund.
+- In the context of an impulse purchase, it will probably be necessary to play on psychological springs (urgency or rarity for example), on emotions, on promotions, on personalization to meet everyone's desires, on the possibility of returning the product easily and obtaining an exchange or a refund.

-- Considered buying is usually rarer and as its name suggests, it is the result of a study before making the purchase.
-In this case, it will be necessary to highlight more the characteristics and benefits of the product, possibly compare it to other products on the market, offer customization, highlight an FAQ and customer service (chat, telephone line, etc.), etc.
+- Considered buying is normally rarer and, as its name suggests, it is the result of research before making the purchase.
+In this case, it will be necessary to highlight the characteristics and benefits of the product, possibly compare it with other products on the market, offer customization, highlight an FAQ and customer service (chat, telephone line, etc.), etc.

-Is it the same product for everyone, or on the contrary does it come in a large number of variations (size, color, patterns, etc.)?
+Is it the same product for everyone, or does it come in a large number of variations (size, color, patterns, etc.)?

-The structure of the product sheet will be radically different if you offer many variables (see bundles, i.e. product packs), because you will have to highlight them clearly and visibly.
-You will also need to have all the necessary photos so that the changes can be made automatically when you click on a variable: it is necessary to have an immediate idea of the rendering of the product with the selected variable.
+The structure of the product page will be radically different if you offer many variables (or even bundles, i.e. product packs), because you will have to highlight these in a clear and visible way.
+You will also need to have all the necessary photos so that changes can be made automatically when you click on a variable: it is necessary to have an immediate idea of the rendering of the product with the selected variable.

 Is this a product that requires advice?

-Many products require advice from a specialist in order to make a choice.
-Integrating a chat and an FAQ, highlighting a telephone line and an email, are essential elements in order not to miss opportunities.
-Setting up a configurator or a diagnosis can also make a lot of sense.
+Many products require expert advice before making a choice.
+Integrating a chat and FAQ, and highlighting a phone line and email address are essential elements to ensure you don't miss out on opportunities.
+Implementing a configurator or diagnostic tool can also make a lot of sense.

 Does the visitor need to be reassured in order to make a purchase?

-- Remind essential information regarding payment, return and refund policy, delivery.
+- Remind us of essential information regarding payment, return and refund policy, delivery.

-- Emphasize social proof, by highlighting reviews and comments.
+- Emphasize social proof, highlighting reviews and comments.
 Maximize transparency.

-Warning: if it is a premium or luxury product, it is unlikely that you will highlight customer reviews or comments from them.
-Indeed, a luxury brand does not have to prove its reputation or that of its products.
-In addition, it maintains this situation where it is the buyer who is waiting, dreaming of being able to afford the product.
-Finally, it would be very frowned upon for the brand to obtain an average rating for a product whose price is particularly high, and whose manufacture is made by hand with noble materials. - Implement “nudge marketing”.
-For example: “9 out of 10 customers recommend us”.
+Caution: If this is a premium or luxury product, it's unlikely you'll highlight customer reviews or comments.
+A luxury brand doesn't have to prove its reputation or that of its products.
+Furthermore, it fosters a situation where the buyer is left waiting, dreaming of being able to afford the product.
+Finally, it would be very frowned upon for the brand to receive an average rating for a product with a particularly high price, and which is handmade with high-quality materials. - Implement “nudge marketing.”
+For example: “9 out of 10 customers recommend us.”

-- If you have a serious study or expert opinion, shine a spotlight on them.
+- If you have a serious study or expert opinion, highlight them.

-- Once again, take the time to write a good FAQ, whether it is directly present in the product sheet or on a dedicated page.
+- Once again, take the time to write a good FAQ, whether it is directly present in the product page or on a dedicated page.

 How to stand out from your competitors?

-- If the product is absolutely identical to your competitors', then focus on the quality of your service, especially your return and refund policy.
-Remember that the success of many brands comes from the fact that the consumer does not just buy a product: he buys a service.
-Example: you sell office furniture, and offer free delivery and installation.
+- If the product is exactly the same as your competitors', focus on the quality of your service, particularly your return and refund policy.
+Remember that the success of many brands stems from the fact that consumers aren't just buying a product: they're buying a service.
+For example, you sell office furniture and offer free delivery and installation.

 Is the product unknown to the public and your audience?
 Is it innovative?